Stephin Merritt: Personal life

 Merritt has struggled with epilepsy and depression since his youth, and has a hearing condition known as hyperacusis, which he believes is damage sustained from attending an Einstürzende Neubauten concert at Danceteria.
 Any sound heard louder than normal begins to "feedback" in his left ear at increasingly louder volumes.
 This has largely influenced the reserved live setup of the Magnetic Fields, which usually consists of acoustic instruments and little to no percussion.
 Merritt also wears earplugs during performances, and typically covers his left ear when the audience applauds.
 When touring the 50 Song Memoir album live, which required a more expanded line-up and amplified sound, the band were able to address this issue by building an elaborate set around Merritt which doubles as an isolation booth.

 He was the subject of a documentary, Strange Powers: Stephin Merritt and the Magnetic Fields, which premiered in March 2010.

-Merritt is an atheist, wears mostly brown clothing, is gay and a vegan, saying, "I ain't eaten an animal since 1983."
-He has said that he may be on the autism spectrum.
+Merritt is gay and vegan, saying, "I ain't eaten an animal since 1983."
+He has said that he may have Asperger syndrome.